palmacas/wiki-documents/docs/Network/SenseCAP_Network/SenseCAP_M2_Multi_Platform/flash_opensource_firmware_to_m2_gateway.md

 ---
 description: This wiki will guide you on how to flash open source LoRaWAN® firmware for your M2 gateway.
 Based on the open source LoRaWAN® firmware, you can deeply customise your M2 gateway.
-title: Flash open source firmware to M2 Gateway
+title: Flash Opensource Firmware to M2 Gateway
 image: https://files.seeedstudio.com/wiki/SenseCAP/M2_Multi-Platform/m2-white.webp
 slug: /flash_opensource_firmware_to_m2_gateway
 last_update: